 A baccalaureate degree - preferable in criminal justice or related field - from an accredited institution with an earned cumulative GPA of 3.0 or higher is required.
 Students who do not meet this requirement may be admitted provisionally, but must have a 3.0 GPA at the end of their first 12 semester hours.
 An official transcript (if not a Ferris graduate) from the school granting the baccalaureate, three letters of reference and a personal statement indicating why the individual is interested in pursuing a Master of Science degree must be submitted.

 Students are encouraged to apply early in order to facilitate financial aid requests if needed.
-Applications are available at all sites or by calling (231) 591-3652 or e-mailing the graduate coordinator at email@example.com.
-An application fee of $30 is required, which is waived for Ferris graduates and those applying online.
+Applications are available at all sites or by calling (231) 591-3652 or e-mailing the graduate coordinator at firstname.lastname@example.org.
+No application fee is required.

 This program is available at three locations in Michigan: Big Rapids, Grand Rapids and Howell.
-For information about the services available at each location, please contact the offices directly.
-(Questions about admissions and curriculum should be directed to the School of Criminal Justice in Big Rapids.)
+For information about admissions, curriculum, or services available at each location, please contact the School of Criminal Justice in Big Rapids.

 School of Criminal Justice